Skip to content

 DIY nightstand from wood and metal

-This is how the wood surface looks when painted with transparent hard wax oil.
+This is what the wood surface looks like when it has been coated with transparent hard wax oil.

-If you want to build your own bedside table, you can of course decide for yourself what color the surface should be afterwards.
-I am a big fan of wood and would like to use the Preserve natural look.
-Of course, even if the nightstand remains in the apartment, it should still be applied a protective coating, which will also provide a cool shine.
+If you want to build your own bedside table, you can of course also decide for yourself what color the surface should be afterwards.
+I'm a big fan of wood and would like to use the Preserve natural look.

-That's why I grabbed a paint roller and painted both woods with a transparent hard wax oil.
-You can get the oil in any hardware store - alternatively you can get the hard wax oil here*.
+That's why I grabbed a paint roller and painted both pieces of wood. with this transparent hard wax oil* painted.
+Alternatively, you can also get the oil from a DIY store.

-After about 12 hours, the surface of your self-made bedside table should be completely dry.
+After about 12 hours the surface of your self-built bedside table should be completely dry and ready for the next step.

 5) Have metal skids made by professional

-Unfortunately, I myself am not a metal expert.
-So that the DIY nightstand does not wobble later, I asked a corresponding supplier to make the skids for the nightstands according to desired dimensions.
+Unfortunately, I'm not a metal expert myself.
+To prevent the DIY bedside table from wobbling later on, I asked a reliable supplier to make the runners for the bedside tables. according to desired size to be made.

 6) Screw surface & metal skid